 Known for her strategic counsel and trial skills, Sandra Barton is a leading civil and commercial litigation lawyer based in Gowling WLG's Toronto office.

-Working seamlessly with clients and counsel across Canada and in foreign jurisdictions, Sandra brings extensive expertise in complex commercial litigation matters, class action defence, professional liability defence, and — as a registered trademark agent — in trademark and copyright disputes.
+Working seamlessly with clients and counsel across Canada and in foreign jurisdictions, Sandra has extensive experience in complex commercial litigation matters, class action defence, professional liability defence, and — as a registered trademark agent — in trademark and copyright disputes.

 Her experience includes: